 Changes in the favorable tax status of our subsidiaries in Costa Rica and Singapore would have an adverse impact on our operating results.

-Our subsidiaries in Costa Rica and Singapore have been granted tax holidays that minimize our tax expense and are expected to be effective through December 2027 and December 2031, respectively.
+Our subsidiaries in Costa Rica and Singapore have been granted tax holidays that minimize our tax expense and are expected to be effective through December 2027 and December 2031, respectively, subject to meeting various conditions.
 In their efforts to deal with budget deficits, governments around the world are focusing on increasing tax revenue through increased audits and, potentially, increased tax rates for corporations.
 As part of this effort, governments continue to review their policies on granting tax holidays.
 Future changes in our tax holiday status could have a negative effect on our net income in future years.
-The overall benefit derived from our tax holidays could also be adversely impacted by the future implementation of minimum tax regimes in countries in which we operate.
+The overall benefit derived from our tax holidays could also be adversely impacted by the implementation of minimum tax regimes in countries in which we operate, including Singapore's adoption of Pillar Two domestic minimum tax and primary top-up taxes beginning in fiscal 2026.
+We anticipate Pillar Two will have a dilutive impact on the benefits we currently recognize from our tax holidays in Singapore and Costa Rica.

 Taxation & Government Incentives - Risk 2